xade93/slashem/README.md

 This repository is based on the latest version of the discontinued SLASH'EM(0.08E0F1) as of Dec 24, 2020, and is properly configured for OpenGL and SDL gaming, with workarounds I can successfully compile the game on my computer (Arch Linux Rolling Release).

-Major modifications / bugfixes are:
+modifications / bugfixes are:
 1. Fix the libPNG obsolete function call in `win/gl/gl_image.c`;
 2. Fix the missing `$(WINSDLLIB)` in Makefile;
 3. Generating the missing GLHack fonts and tilesets;
-4. Some quality-of-life enhancements ;)
-5. Patch MSGTYPE from Pasi Kallinen (https://bilious.alt.org/?397)
+4. Patch MSGTYPE from Pasi Kallinen (https://bilious.alt.org/?397)
 ## Installation
 On Linux machine, just `make all` and `sudo make install` shall work fine.